 In the example below, step four has failed.
-Double-click the red and white X icon to load the Step Failure Details dialog.
+Double-click next to the failed step to load the Step Failure Details dialog.

 The Failure tab displays the test name, the test step description, and a summary of what caused the step to fail.
 Step four is verifying that the TextContent exactly matches the string Purple.
 It does not match; the actual value is Telerik, thus the Verification fails.

-- Exception Details - lists the log for just the failed test step.
+- View Exception Details: lists the log for the failed test step.

-- Copy to Clipboard - copies the exception details for the failed step to the clipboard to paste into another application.
+- Copy: copies the exception details for the failed step to the clipboard to paste into another application.

-- Export Result To File - saves a zipped file containing a text file with the failed step log, the complete test log, a screenshot of the web page when the failure occurred, and a snapshot of the DOM tree in XML form.
+- Export: saves a zipped file containing a text file with the failed step log, the complete test log, a screenshot of the web page when the failure occurred, and a snapshot of the DOM tree in XML form.

-- Submit Bug - load the Submit Bug dialog and log a bug in your previously configured bug tracking application.
+- Submit Bug: loads the Submit Bug dialog and log a bug in your previously configured bug tracking application.

-- Resolve Failure - navigates to the Resolve Failure tab where you can fix element location errors.
+- Resolve: navigates to the Resolve Failure tab where you can fix element location errors.